-High Leptin levels leads to weight loss resistance, a ravenous appetite and constant weight gain (yes it can make weight loss almost impossible).
+High Leptin levels lead to weight loss resistance, a ravenous appetite, and constant weight gain (yes it can make weight loss almost impossible).

 That’s the bad news…

 The good news is that you can influence leptin levels through your diet (and other ways that we will discuss later).

 One of the big problems with Leptin Resistance is that most Doctors aren’t even looking for it.

 That puts you at a big disadvantage because not only aren’t there very many treatments for leptin resistance but most cases are also missed.

 What I want to talk about today is what YOU can do about your leptin levels.

 Use this leptin diet guide to help lower your leptin levels: